scrapy/scrapy-bench/README.md

 	  --only_result     Display the results only.
 	  --upload_result   Upload the results to local codespeed --book_url TEXT   Use with bookworm command.
-The url to book.toscrape.com on your local machine --bench TEXT      Use with vmprof command.
-The name of the benchmarker you want to profile with vmprof --help            Show this message and exit.
+The url to book.toscrape.com on your local machine --vmprof          Profile the benchmarker with Vmprof
+	  --help            Show this message and exit.

 	Commands: